 Rhodiola Rosea (50 mg)

-In a recurring pattern, the 50 m of rhodiola which MLP includes is lowish.
+In a recurring pattern, the 50 m of rhodiola which Mind Lab Pro includes is lowish.
 Taking up to 680 mg of this nootropic is considered safe.

-That said, not only are there other nootropics in the mix to work synergistically with rhodiola.
+That said, not only are there other nootropics in the mix to work synergistically with rhodiola rosea.
 This is also a compound which works on a bell curve, and lower doses of it can often be more effective than higher ones (especially when stacked).

 Maritime Pine Bark Extract (75 mg)

-Even though maritime pine bark’s many benefits well documented , it’s rare to see it used as a stand-alone nootropic.
+Even though maritime pine bark’s many benefits are well documented, it’s rare to see it used as a stand-alone nootropic.
 Combine it with other nootropics in the role of an antioxidant, however, and now you’re talking.

-It also relaxes blood vessels .
-That enhances blood flow to your brain and gives it access to more of the oxygen and glucose it needs to function correctly.
+The other big benefit of maritime pine bark is that it relaxes blood vessels.
+That enhances brain blood flow and gives it access to more of the oxygen and glucose it needs to function optimally.